 Finally, here you can find general information about the costs of living in Germany.
 For Master students, the Service Center Study Affairs provides an overview of estimated costs for a whole study program.

 You are required to register yourself as a citizen of Ingolstadt at the registry office as soon as you arrive and have permanent accommodation.
 This is one of the requirements you have to fulfil in order to open a bank account and to get a residence permit for your stay in Germany.
 More information (in German) can be found on the website of the "Bürgeramt Ingolstadt".

 Address & Office Hours

 Ingolstadt Citizens' Registration Office, Rathausplatz 4, 85049 Ingolstadt

 8:00 - 12:30

 Students from EU countries may open a regular bank account at any bank of their choice.
 You need your passport, confirmation of registration at the city of Ingolstadt and your confirmation of enrollment.
 Usually, the latter can be handed in later.

-Students from non-EU countries need to provide proof of financial means (720 € per month) for their stay in Germany.
+Students from non-EU countries need to provide proof of financial means of 931 € per month for their stay in Germany saved on a blocked account.
 This proof has to be handed in when applying for a visa and when applying for residence permit.
-You may use the following documents:

 A blocked account has to be activated after your arrival in Germany.
 A few days later, you will receive a debit card, PIN and information on online banking via post.